-The next scheduled renewal date for your membership can be found on the right side of the Login Welcome page, which all members are automatically directed to upon logging into the site.
+The next scheduled renewal date for your membership can be found on the right side of the Login Welcome page, which can be accessed by clicking here.

 That was a question posted by a member of the site on Oct 17, 2016 and this was my reply:

 After your 3-week free trial period has ended, should you decide to become a Silver or Gold member in order to access premium content such as the trade ideas or access to the trading room, the process is as follows:

 Upon logging in for the first time following the expiration of your free trial period, you will be re-directed to the membership renewal page.
 From there, you will be able to select your membership level (Silver or Gold) along with your choice of a monthly, quarterly or semi-annual term, with discounts applied to the longer terms.

 Upon purchasing a premium membership following your free trial period, your username, password, account notification settings, etc.. will remain the same.
 All memberships terms will automatically renew for the same time period (monthly, quarterly or semi-annually) with automatically billing and can be cancelled anytime (see additional Membership FAQ's for details).